-Student Council is a representative group of students, whose main responsibilities include developing school spirit, participating in project that benefit the local community, and creating opportunities for the students and staff to improve our school.
+Student Council is a representative group of students whose main responsibilities include development of school spirit and sponsorship of a variety of activities throughout the school year.
 It is an excellent opportunity to serve your school and develop leadership qualities.

-Activities of the student council include:
+The council is overseen by Mrs. Hirst and Mrs. Southon No elections are needed and all students are welcome.
+Students are expected to attend all meetings and participate in the activities.
+Activities and themes of the student council include:

-Service Projects Citizenship Special "School Spirit Days" Safety
+Service Projects Citizenship Special School Spirit Days Safety

-Assembly Programs Orientation for new students School Store Staff Relations Projects

-Other activities as needs arise
+Assembly programs Orientation for new students Parties and dances Other activities as needs arise